 We encourage all prospective students to begin their admissions process with a thorough review of our academic program offerings.
-We also invite you to join us for an on-campus or online event to engage with our admissions staff and faculty and gain an in-depth look at Regent Law.
+We also invite you to join us for an on-campus or online event to engage with our admissions staff and faculty, and gain an in-depth look at Regent University School of Law.

 Click here for Regent Law's current ABA Consumer Information profile.